Hafner Autogyro and Helicopter Projects

 What the prototype AR V (serial no V8909) might have looked like based on archive drawings published in articles by Phil Butler in Air Britain's Aeromiltaria magazine in 2013.
 Notice the "crows nest" seat for the third crew member and the overall larger dimensions.
 It was to be powered by a Pobjoy Nile engine, a type that never went into production.

-However, by this time, Hafner had already conceived his helicopter design and to produce an autogyro must have seemed a backward step.
+However, by this time Hafner had already conceived his helicopter design and to produce an autogyro must have seemed a backward step.
 The Air Ministry ordered a prototype of the single-seat PD6 helicopter (allocated serial number T3005) even before the order for S22/38 was placed.
 The order for the PD6 was covered by the later specification 10/39 which was written specifically for the PD6 helicopter, specifying a top speed of 130 mph, an endurance of 2 hours and ability to hover for at least 15 minutes.
-Being a specification for only a prototype, and not a production aircraft, the specification did not have to go out to tender.
+Being a specification for a proof-of-concept prototype only, and not a production aircraft, the specification did not have to go out to tender.

 What the prototype PD 6 (serial no T3005) might have looked like based on archive drawings published in articles by Phil Butler in Air Britain's Aeromiltaria magazine in 2013.